12/3/2024

 The National Committee for Effective Literacy (NCEL) emphasizes the importance of comprehensive, flexible, research-based, and targeted literacy instruction for Emergent Bilingual students.
 Studies show that only focusing on word pronunciation and phonics is insufficient for developing English literacy skills in Emergent Bilingual students.
 Educators should instead opt for a holistic approach to literacy development, encompassing all the components of skilled literacy while also tailoring instruction to individual student needs.
 According to the NCEL, an effective strategy involves integrating and scaffolding these skills, while also capitalizing on students' home language skills to facilitate cross-language connections.

-In one study, Emergent Bilingual kindergarten students saw significant reading gains after a year of science of reading-based instruction, closing the reading gap with their non-EL peers.
+In one study, Emergent Bilingual kindergarten students saw significant reading gains after one year of science of reading-based instruction, closing the reading gap with their non-EL peers.

 Emergent Bilingual students in particular benefit from educators taking a Structured Literacy approach that implements explicitly taught skills, scaffolded lessons, and integration of their heritage language knowledge.
 When educators fully understand the science of reading and how to implement it in the classroom, it can significantly support all students in becoming proficient readers.